 Start out by dicing your onion and putting into the oil in a large pot over medium-high heat.
 Saute the onions until they are lightly golden, about 10 minutes.
 Keep an eye on them, stirring every few minutes, while you peel and dice your potatoes.

 Put the potatoes in the pot with the onions and add the chicken broth.
 If the broth doesn’t cover the potatoes by about an inch, add a little more broth or water to fully cover the potatoes.
 Bring to a boil and then lower heat to a simmer for 10 minutes or until the potatoes are tender.

 Next, pour in the milk, corn, parsley, garlic, salt, and pepper.

-At this point it’s ready to top with whatever your little heart desires, or to be served up just as it is.
-Of course, almost a soups taste even better the next day, so cozy up to a bowl, or four, this weekend.
+At this point, it’s ready to top with whatever your little heart desires, or to be served up just as it is.
+Of course, almost all soups taste even better the next day, so cozy up to a bowl, or four, this weekend.